Attentive Contractive Flow with Lipschitz-constrained Self-Attention: Method: Contractive Flows with Self-Attention

-where $\phi(x) = x\exp(x+1)$ is an invertible univariate function on $x > 0$ and $N$ is the input size.
-Also, $\phi^{-1}(N-1) = W_0(\frac{N}{e})$ where $W_0$ is the Lambert W-function \cite{kim2020lipschitz}.
 Hence, in order to make $F$ a contraction, we divide $F$ by the upper bound of $\text{Lip}_2(F)$ to obtain contractive-$L_2$ Self-Attention.
 This function satisfies every property of being a part of the transformation function of the normalizing flow.
-Therefore, final attention output is given by:

-where $\gamma$ is a learnable scalar initialized to 0. $\gamma$ helps the network to first attend to the local features in the neighborhood and then gradually learn to assign more weight to the non-local evidence \cite{zhang2019self}.
+Therefore, the final attention output is given by: where $\gamma$ is a learnable scalar initialized to 0. $\gamma$ helps the network to first attend to the local features in the neighbourhood and then gradually learn to assign more weight to the non-local evidence \cite{zhang2019self}.
 A detailed procedure of the forward pass of one step of the flow along with the computation of the $L_2$ Self Attention is provided in Algorithm \ref{algo:forward}.

+Alternatively, we also applied Lipschitz Normalization on dot-product self-attention as described in Section \ref{lipnorm}.
+In the context of residual flows, we use the transformer variant of Lipschitz normalization.
+In the case of transformers, the score function, as mentioned in Section \ref{lipnorm}, is given by where $u = ||Q||_F, v = ||K^T||_{(\infty,2)}$ and $w = ||V^T||_{(\infty,2)}$.
+This score function is Lipschitz with the following bound: Hence, similar to Equation \ref{eq:out}, the score function is divided by the bound to transform the function from being Lipschitz continuous to a contraction.
+A detailed procedure of the forward pass of one step of the flow, along with the computation of the Lipschitz norm on dot-product self-attention, is provided in the supplementary material.